 According to section 2A:22A-4 of the New Jersey Revised Statutes, a dram shop claim can be filed against an establishment which served alcohol to a person who then went on to cause those injuries if:

 - The intoxicated individual was already “visibly intoxicated” when they were served by the establishment in question

-- The establishment knew, or reasonably should have known, that the person they were serving was under the age of 21 (NJ’s legal drinking age)
+- The establishment knew or reasonably should have known, that the person they were serving was under the age of 21 (NJ’s legal drinking age)

-Additionally, it is important to note that the Dram Shop Law does not allow the same individual who was negligenty served alcohol to also file a claim if they too were injured in whatever accident subsequently occurred.
+Additionally, it is important to note that the Dram Shop Law does not allow the same individual who was negligent served alcohol to also file a claim if they too were injured in whatever accident subsequently occurred.

 Social Host Liability Lawyers Red Bank, NJ

 Similar to Dram Shop claims, a social host liability claim is designed to allow individuals injured by the actions of another intoxicated person to recover compensation for the damages they have suffered.
-However, where a dram shop claim will hold establishments like bars, hotels, restaurants, and casinos liable, social host liability laws instead hold, as the name suggest, social hosts liable.
+However, where a dram shop claim will hold establishments like bars, hotels, restaurants, and casinos liable, social host liability laws instead hold, as the name suggests, social hosts liable.